lushdog/NaoController/examples/commandline/README.md

 ###sample command usage
 'help' - show all available commands
-'quit' - exits the session
+'exit' - exits the session
 'connect' - connects to nao using ip and port in the defaults.py file
 'connect 192.168.1.1 9559' - connects to nao using ip and port specified
 **Connection must be made before any commands below can be issued**